 Certain transactions, such as [variable prepaid forward contracts], are afforded “open” transaction treatment because either the amount realized or the adjusted basis needed for a Section 1001 calculation is not known until contract maturity.
 In these instances the component that is known is held in suspense and gain or loss is not realized until the missing component is determined and the transaction is properly closed.
 The open transaction doctrine is an exception to the usual treatment arising from a sale or exchange of property for cash or other property.
 The open transaction doctrine is a “rule of fairness designed to ascertain with reasonable accuracy the amount of gain or loss realized upon an exchange, and, if appropriate, to defer recognition thereof until the correct amounts can be accurately determined.”

 Nonetheless, as applied to litigation funding, Revenue Ruling 2003-7 is thin ice to skate on.
 Estate of McKelvey notwithstanding, Courts rarely apply the “open transaction” doctrine today.
 Statutes, regulations and courts have severely limited its application.
 The “open transaction” doctrine now applies only in “rare and extraordinary cases” and is generally rejected “in favor of the best estimate of fair market value which the circumstances allow.”

 More important, in litigation funding contracts, the tax adjusted basis for Claims, contingent fees and funders are known, fairly ascertainable—which take aways much of the “uncertainty” that justified “fairness” argument.
-And, while the exact amount of recovery Proceeds, therefore the litigation funding gain, is unknown and held in suspense, the application of “open transaction” or “fairness” doctrine probably should not magically change the character of the gain.
+And, while the exact amount of recovery Proceeds, therefore the litigation funding gain, is unknown and held in suspense, the application of “open transaction” or “fairness” doctrine does, though probably should not, magically change the tax character of the gain.